Two people standing near a beach bench, reviewing a document while participating in a coastal cleanup activity with a trash bag and crate nearby.

 Act Together

-The region can lead from the front to address loss & damage, harness mobility and build consensus.
+The region can stand together to address loss & damage, harness mobility and build consensus.

 Act Together

-The region can lead from the front to address loss & damage, harness mobility and build consensus.
+The region can stand together to address loss & damage, harness mobility and build consensus.

 Act Together

-The region can lead from the front to address loss & damage, harness mobility and build consensus.
+The region can stand together to address loss & damage, harness mobility and build consensus.

 Collective action in the region is needed.